Kuanhao-Chao/splam/README.md

 <!-- <h1 align="center">splam</h1> -->
 ![Splam Logo](./logo.png)

-splam is a deep learning-based splice junction predictor.
+splam is a deep learning-based splice junction recognition model.
+It was trained on MANE and alternate

+It has two main use case scenarios:

+1. The first use case scenario is to evaluate all the splice sites in the annotation file.
+2. The second one is to evaluate splice junctions in the alignment file and remove spurious spliced alignment.

 It takes read alignments in BAM or CRAM format and predict highly accurate exon/intron boundaries.

 <!-- # Table of Contents